On quasi-arithmeticity of hyperbolic gluings: Introduction

+A very special case of the gluing construction is a simple doubling trick that allows one to produce infinitely many right-angled polyhedra by doubling a single right-angled polyhedron along its walls.
+This method was successfully applied by Allcock \cite{All06} to a more general family of polyhedra than those that are right-angled.
+We would like to remark that Makarov \cite{Mak68} constructed infinitely many compact Coxeter polyhedra precisely as in Theorem \ref{th:Coxeter-orbifolds}, by gluing two different polyhedra along their common facets.
+It is worth mentioning that quasi-arithmeticity played an important role in the recent paper \cite{BDR24} showing that Makarov's \cite{Mak68} polyhedra give rise even to infinitely many commensurability classes of cocompact reflection groups in $\HH^4$ and $\HH^5$.
+Similar gluing (or in fact hybrid) construction was also used by Ruzmanov \cite{Ruz89} and later by Vinberg \cite{Vin14} to provide nonarithmetic hyperbolic reflection groups in higher dimensions.

+The following result shows that one can even construct an arithmetic gluing out of commensurable {\em properly quasi-arithmetic} lattices (i.e. quasi-arithmetic but not arithmetic).

+\begin{theorem} There exist nonarithmetic (in fact, properly quasi-arithmetic) finite-volume hyperbolic $3$-orbifolds and $3$-manifolds $M$ with totally geodesic boundary $\partial M$ such that the gluing of $M$ with a certain twist $\tau$ of $M$ along $\partial M$ gives an arithmetic hyperbolic $3$-orbifold $N = M \cup_\tau M$.

+In particular, there exists a properly quasi-arithmetic Coxeter polyhedron $P$ in $\HH^3$ with a facet $F$ orthogonal to all its adjacent facets such that an appropriate gluing of $P$ with itself along $F$ gives rise to an arithmetic Coxeter polyhedron $P'$. \end{theorem} \begin{remark} Obviously, $N$, being arithmetic, is not commensurable with a standard reflective double $N'$ of $M$ along $\partial M$, since the latter double $N'$ is nonarithmetic (but quasi-arithmetic in view of Theorem~\ref{th:general-GPS}) as $M$.
+Similarly, $P'$ is not commensurable with a standard reflective double of $P$ along $F$. \end{remark}

+Now we apply Theorem~\ref{th:general-GPS} and Theorem~\ref{th:Coxeter-orbifolds} to {\em right-angled reflection groups} and their fundamental polyhedra.
+The interest in study of geometric and arithmetic properties of {\em hyperbolic right-angled polyhedra} in large part is based on their connection to hyperbolic $3$-manifolds.
+There is a well-studied infinite family of compact hyperbolic right-angled polyhedra known as {\em L\"obell polyhedra}, where the simplest instance is a dodecahedron.
+Arithmeticity of Coxeter groups generated by reflections in faces of the L\"obell polyhedra was studied in \cite{AMR09, Ves91}.
+It was shown in \cite{BD23} that these polyhedra give rise to particularly straightforward examples of closed hyperbolic $3$-manifolds with arbitrarily small systole, and constitute an infinite family even up to commensurability.

-A lot of hyperbolic links, in particular, the {\em fully augmented links} are associated to {\em ideal right-angled polyhedra} in $\HH^3$.
-Fundamental groups of such link complements are not always commensurable with associated right-angled reflection groups, but in many cases they are.
-Thus, it becomes important to classify arithmetic ideal hyperbolic right-angled $3$-dimensional polyhedra.
+In 1991, Reid \cite{Reid} proved that the figure-eight knot complement is the only arithmetic hyperbolic knot complement.
+On the other hand, the classification of arithmetic link complements is still far from complete.
+Many hyperbolic links, in particular, the {\em fully augmented links} are associated to {\em ideal right-angled polyhedra} in $\HH^3$, see~\cite{Lack04, Pur11, Pur20}.
+Fundamental groups of such link complements are not always commensurable with the associated right-angled reflection groups, but in many cases they are, see \cite{CDBW12}.
+Thus, it is desirable to classify arithmetic ideal hyperbolic right-angled $3$-dimensional polyhedra where we mean the arithmeticity of the corresponding reflection groups.